-- i. they effectively implement effective governance mechanisms that ensure compliance with all legal, regulatory and educational requirements, including policies for safeguarding, with clear lines of responsibility and accountability.
-This should include effective risk management and governance, information governance and GDPR requirements and equality, diversity and inclusion governance and governance over the design, delivery and award of qualifications. - ii. have in place and implement fair, effective and transparent fitness to practice procedures to address concerns about student conduct which might compromise public or patient safety, or call into question their ability to deliver the Osteopathic Practice Standards. - iii. there are accessible and effective channels in place to enable concerns and complaints to be raised and acted upon. - iv. the culture is one where it is safe for students, staff and patients to speak up about unacceptable and inappropriate behaviour, including bullying, (recognising that this may be more difficult for people who are being bullied or harassed or for people who have suffered a disadvantage due to a particular protected characteristic and that different avenues may need to be provided for different people to enable them to feel safe).
-External avenues of support and advice and for raising concerns should be signposted.
-For example, the General Osteopathic Council, Protect: a speaking up charity operating across the UK, the National Guardian in England, or resources for speaking up in Wales, resources for speaking up in Scotland, resources in Northern Ireland

-- v. the culture is such that staff and students who make mistakes or who do not know how to approach a particular situation appropriately are welcomed, encouraged and supported to speak up and to seek advice. - vi. systems are in place to provide assurance, with supporting evidence, that students have fully demonstrated learning outcomes;
+- i. they effectively implement effective governance mechanisms that ensure compliance with all legal, regulatory and educational requirements, including policies for safeguarding, with clear lines of responsibility and accountability, this should include effective risk management and governance, information governance and GDPR requirements and equality, diversity and inclusion governance and governance over the design, delivery and award of qualifications - ii. have in place and implement fair, effective and transparent fitness to practice procedures to address concerns about student conduct which might compromise public or patient safety, or call into question their ability to deliver the Osteopathic Practice Standards - iii. there are accessible and effective channels in place to enable concerns and complaints to be raised and acted upon - iv. the culture is one where it is safe for students, staff and patients to speak up about unacceptable and inappropriate behaviour, including bullying, (recognising that this may be more difficult for people who are being bullied or harassed or for people who have suffered a disadvantage due to a particular protected characteristic and that different avenues may need to be provided for different people to enable them to feel safe), external avenues of support and advice and for raising concerns should be signposted, for example, the General Osteopathic Council, Protect (a speaking up charity operating across the UK), the National Guardian in England, or resources for speaking up in Scotland, resources for speaking up in Scotland, resources for speaking up in Scotland, resources for speaking up in Scotland, resources for speaking up in Scotland, resources for speaking up in Scotland, resources for speaking up in Scotland, resources for speaking up in Scotland, resources for speaking up in Scotland, resources for speaking up in Scotland, resources for speaking up in Scotland, resources for speaking up in Scotland. - v. the culture is such that staff and students who make mistakes or who do not know how to approach a particular situation appropriately are welcomed, encouraged and supported to speak up and to seek advice and support - vi. systems are in place to provide assurance, with supporting evidence, that students have fully demonstrated learning outcomes.